 - Dynamic Content: Search engines are always ranking sites with fresh content higher than sites with static content.
 Your blog is a great opportunity for you to create new content on a regular basis without having to redo your site each time.

-- Link Building: By linking people, places, and things in your blogs, especially vendors who can link back, you create outgoing and incoming links which help you rise higher in search engine algorithms.
+- Link Building: By linking people, places, and things in your blogs, especially vendors who can link back, you create outgoing and incoming links that help you rise higher in search engine algorithms.

 - Schedule out your blog posts for the month.

 - View a calendar and place all the photo shoots (both shoots that are completed and need to be blogged about as well as upcoming shoots) into dates on the calendar.
-Now you have a good visual of when each post will go live.
+With this, you’ll have a good visual of when each post will go live.

 - Build social media for each blog post.
 It is great to have blog posts, so don’t forget to share it through several different networks!
 Create messages for Facebook, Instagram, and Twitter to share.

-- Outsource your blogging needs to Fotoskribe to build a consistent schedule and receive SEO-rich blog posts for your business.
+- Outsource your blogging needs to an expert like Fotoskribe to build a consistent schedule and receive SEO-rich blog posts for your business.

 In a solopreneur industry like photography, personal relationships account for the majority of business.
-People buy people, not businesses.
+People invest in people, not businesses.
 Learning how to connect with people is key to growing your wedding photography business.
-Mastering the art of communication can help you to make better connections and to set the foundation for lasting relationships with vendors and your clients.
+Mastering the art of communication can help you to make better connections and to set the foundation for lasting relationships with other vendors and your clients.

 Tips for better body language: